Face to Face

 - If you are not well before your appointment please text your support worker, don’t arrive if you are unwell in any way.

-- Please arrive on time for your appointment as the waiting room is not available.
+- Please arrive on time for your appointment as there is limited space in the waiting room.

 - Please arrive wearing a mask, this will be necessary in all communal areas in the building.